 One key component of the NGCV is the communications system.
 These vehicles will require the ability to communicate between air and ground in highly contested environments, requiring technology that will provide soldiers with real-time situational awareness.
-We recently sat down with Collins Aerospace who is supporting the U.S. Army with many communications needs, from mounted PNT systems, to software-defined manpack radios, to FASTAK gateways and more, for their insights on the importance of secure and reliable communications in today’s multi-domain battlespace.
+We recently sat down with Preston Johnson, a Director of Business Development at Collins Aerospace, which is supporting the U.S. Army with many communications needs, from mounted PNT systems, to software-defined manpack radios, to FASTAK gateways and more, for his insights on the importance of secure and reliable communications in today’s multi-domain battlespace.

 TMB Editors: As we know, the battlefield is increasingly networked.
 What needs will the manned combat vehicles require to communicate and guarantee secure Position, Navigation, and Timing (PNT)?